 Pursuant to Section 969, the Commission is required to direct PG&E to establish and maintain a balancing account to track TIMP-related expenditures.
 PG&E states that Section 969 does not specify whether the balancing account must be one-way or two-way.
-PG&E requests that the Commission change the account to be two-way.
-If this change is granted, PG&E states that it will file a Tier 3 Advice Letter detailing any additional costs so that the Commission and parties have an opportunity review them.
-PG&E also proposes to only track TIMP expenses and to remove the In-Line inspection capital upgrades.

-In D.16-06-056 the Commission directed PG&E to establish a memorandum account to track costs associated with any new transmission integrity management statute or rules effective after January 1, 2015.
-Because

-PG&E is requesting a two-way balancing for TIMP expenditures, it request that the Commission discontinue the memorandum account for this program.
+In D.16-06-056, the Commission directed PG&E to establish a memorandum account to track costs associated with any new transmission integrity management statute or rules effective after January 1, 2015.
+PG&E argues that, in anticipation of prospective rule changes authorized by the PHMSA, it should be permitted to change its one-way balancing account for this program to a two-way balancing account , and it request that the